idaholab/moose/framework/doc/content/getting_started/installation/manual_gcc.md

 ## GCC

 We need a modern C++11 capable compiler.
 Our minimum requirements are: GCC 4.8.4, Clang 3.4.0, and Intel20130607.
-This document will focus on building a GCC 7.3.0 compiler stack.
+This section will focus on building a GCC 7.3.0 compiler stack.

 What version of GCC do we have?